 Computational Chemistry

 IMG2SMI: Translating Molecular Structure Images to SMILES

-A 2021 image-to-text approach treating OCSR as an image captioning task, using Transformers with SELFIES intermediate representation to convert molecular structure diagrams into SMILES strings, addressing the bottleneck of unlocking visual chemical knowledge from scientific literature and patents.
+A 2021 image-to-text approach treating OCSR as an image captioning task.
+It uses Transformers with SELFIES representation to convert molecular structure diagrams into SMILES strings, enabling extraction of visual chemical knowledge from scientific literature.

+Computational Chemistry